A quasi-monolithic localized high-order ALE finite element method for multi-scale fluid-structure interaction problems

-\item Dismiss the $*$ in all the entities defined on the new mesh $M_{local}^*$ and proceed to Step 3. } \end{steps}
+Microfluidic devices impose a scale separation in which the channel length spans tens to hundreds of times the particle diameter, so a global FSI computation on the full domain is prohibitive in three dimensions.
+The flow regime, however, is favorable.
+At low Reynolds number, the geometric confinement of the channel walls produces a hydrodynamic screening effect \cite{Blake1971} that decays the particle-induced velocity perturbation exponentially along the channel axis \cite{Liron1978}; beyond roughly 10 to 15 particle diameters the field returns to the undisturbed background laminar flow.
+We exploit this localization by confining the FSI solve, the moving mesh, and the deformation history $\mathcal{B}$ to a body-fitted sub-domain that follows the particle, and reading the surrounding flow from a precomputed steady background.
+The algorithm proceeds as follows.

-\begin{remark} The localized updating strategy significantly reduces computational costs by focusing resolution near the sphere and leveraging the steady background flow elsewhere.
-Interpolation ensures continuity of the flow field during mesh transitions, maintaining numerical stability.
-This approach is demonstrated for a 2D case involving a rigid sphere in a long channel but is extensible to 3D scenarios with appropriate mesh adaptation techniques. \end{remark}
+\begin{remark} The localized updating strategy reduces the global computational cost by confining resolution to the body-fitted sub-domain and reading the surrounding flow from the precomputed steady background.
+Field interpolation across mesh transitions preserves continuity of the velocity and the deformation history $\mathcal{B}$, sustaining numerical stability.
+The strategy is demonstrated for a 2D rigid sphere in a long channel and extends to 3D with appropriate mesh adaptation. \end{remark}

 Figure \ref{fig:algorithm} demonstrates how the velocity field is updated and how the mesh changes throughout the algorithm.
-Also, Second-order elements were employed to enhance the geometric fidelity in approximating curved boundaries of solid structures, as depicted in Figure \ref{fig:2nd ordered mesh}.
+Also, Second-order elements were employed to enhance the geometric fidelity in approximating curved boundaries of solid structures, as depicted in Figure \ref{fig:2nd_ordered_mesh}.